-After harvesting, grapes were brought to the cellar and gently crushed; only 65% of the grapes were destemmed.
-Maceration on the skins in stainless steel tanks lasted approximately 7 days at a temperature that did not exceed 30 °C (86 °F).
+Freshly harvested grapes were brought to the cellar and gently crushed; only 70% of the grapes were destemmed.
+Maceration on the skins was conducted in stainless steel tanks for a period of approximately 7 days at a temperature that did not exceed 30° C (86° F).
 Malolactic fermentation was completed before the end of winter.
-The wine was aged in French oak barrels of different capacities for 18 months and for 24 months in stainless steel.
-After bottling, the wine was aged for an additional period of 24 months before being released.
+The wine was aged in French oak of different capacities for 18 months then bottled where it continued to age for 48 months.

 Vigna Colonnello is produced from one single prized hectare (2.5 acres) in the Monforte d’Alba area.
 This wine represents the two combined spirits of the Barolo territory and celebrates the encounter of two first-class terroirs.
 A wine with silky tannins capable of expressing the finesse and elegance of Tortonian soils while exalting the structure and power of Serravallian terrain.